-out of 7 American men are diagnosed with prostate cancer.
-Each year, more than 220,000 men are diagnosed with this form of cancer and more than 27,000 die as a result.
-Prostate cancer is the second most prevalent form of cancer, after melanoma, in men-a nonsmoking man is more likely to develop prostate cancer than he is to develop colon, bladder, lymphoma and kidney cancer combined.
+out of 8 American men will be diagnosed with prostate cancer.
+Each year, more than 161,000 men are diagnosed with this form of cancer and nearly 27,000 die as a result.
+Prostate cancer is the second most prevalent form of cancer, after melanoma, in men.
+A nonsmoking man is more likely to develop prostate cancer than he is to develop colon, bladder, lymphoma and kidney cancer combined.
 While projected prostate cancer deaths have been reduced by more than 50% in the last two decades, reality is still worse for African-American men.

-- African-American men are 1.6 times more likely to be diagnosed with prostate cancer than Caucasian men. - African-American men are also nearly 2.4 times more likely to die from the disease.
+- African-American men are 73% more likely to be diagnosed with prostate cancer than Caucasian men. - African-American men are also more than twice as likely to die from the disease.

-Although scientists do not yet understand why prostate cancer incidence and death rates are higher among African-American men, it is widely believed that a combination of genetic differences, lifestyle and nutrition habits, and medical care may all play a role in the statistics.
+Although scientists do not yet understand why prostate cancer incidence and death rates are higher among African-American men, it is widely believed that a combination of genetic differences, lifestyle and nutrition habits, and access to medical care may all play a role in the statistics.